barr-israel/barrcodes/content/posts/aoc2024/day19.md

 ### Slow Iterators
 Sometimes iterators can cause significant slow downs compared to the usual loop syntax, and this turned out to be one of those cases.

-When I was looking at the `perf annotate` results of the single threaded version of part 1, I noticed a lot of time was spent on these instructions:
+When I was looking at the `perf annotate` results of the single-threaded version of part 1, I noticed a lot of time was spent on these instructions:
 ```asm
 ;     let ans = patterns.iter().any(|&pattern| {
   pushq        %rbp